A common solution to galling is to use two dissimilar materials as they are less likely to suffer from adhesive wear when mating.

-A common solution is to use two dissimilar materials as they are less likely to suffer from adhesive wear.
-Using a Hardide coating on one of the mating parts can help solve galling problems as the two mating surfaces will be dissimilar.
-They will have completely different compositions and properties which will reduce the adhesive surface forces.
-Hardide coatings are composed of tungsten (the most refractory metal with a melting temperature of 3410°C – the highest among all metals) and tungsten carbide (a refractory ceramic) and are thus less likely to ‘weld’.
-They also provide wear and corrosion resistance in addition to their anti-galling properties.
-This combination is important for applications where the risk of galling is combined with abrasive or corrosive media and where these factors can have a synergetic effect which accelerates the surface damage.
+By using a Hardide anti-galling coating on one of the mating components, galling can be reduced as the two mating surfaces’ dissimilar compositions and properties will reduce the adhesive surface forces.
+Hardide coatings are composed of tungsten (the most refractory metal with a melting temperature of 3410°C – the highest among all metals) and tungsten carbide (a refractory ceramic) and are therefore much less likely to ‘weld’.